dara1429/Daniel_Rapacchietta_CSCI2270_Final/README.md

 room2,-1,20,-2,50

 exit,-1,-1,50,-2

+NOTE : Do not forget to put a comma after the last room in the first line of the file.

 Restrictions:
 - In the maze game the risk values represent the percentage chance of falling into a trap.
 This chance can only be